-Want to know how to drive an automatic car but confused as to how the gears are operated?
+Driving an automatic car is often seen easier than a manual car, but how do you drive one?
 We've put together this handy guide to explain how automatic transmission works.

 Firstly you will notice a different gear lever layout: usually something like P – R – N – D – 2 – 1.